CSRavasio/oflibnumpy/docs/index.rst

 **Features:**

-- Provides a custom flow field class for both backwards and forwards ('source' / 'target' based) flow fields
+- Provides a custom flow field :class:`~oflibnumpy.Flow` class for both forwards and backwards ('source' / 'target' based) flow fields
-- Provides a number of class methods to create flow fields from lists of affine transforms, or a transformation matrix
+- Provides class methods to create flow fields from lists of affine transforms, or a transformation matrix
-- Provides a number of functions to resize the flow field, visualise it, warp images, find necessary image padding
+- Provides class methods to resize the flow field, visualise it, warp images, find necessary image padding
-- Allows for three different types of flow field combination operations
+- Provides a class method to process three different types of flow field combination operations
 - Keeps track of valid flow field areas through said operations
+- Provides alternative functions to avoid the explicit use of the custom flow class, with slightly limited functionality

 **Installation:**